Jeremiah Dixon

-Jeremiah Dixon FRS (27 July 1733 – 22 January 1779) was an English surveyor and astronomer who is best known for his work with Charles Mason, from 1763 to 1767, in determining what was later called the Mason–Dixon line.
+Jeremiah Dixon (27 July 1733 – 22 January 1779) was an English surveyor and astronomer best known for surveying the Mason–Dixon line with Charles Mason from 1763 to 1767.
+The line came to mark the borders between Maryland, Pennsylvania and Delaware.

 Early life and education

-Dixon was born in Cockfield, near Bishop Auckland, County Durham, in 1733, one of seven children, to George Dixon, a coal mine owner, and Mary Hunter, a native of Newcastle who was said to have been "the cleverest woman" to ever marry into the Dixon family.
-Dixon became interested in astronomy and mathematics during his education at Barnard Castle.
-Early in life he made acquaintances with the eminent intellectuals of Southern Durham: mathematician William Emerson, and astronomers John Bird and Thomas Wright.
+Dixon was born in Cockfield, near Bishop Auckland, County Durham, in 1733, to an established Yorkshire family.
+Dixon became interested in astronomy and mathematics during his education at John Kipling's Academy in Barnard Castle.
+Early in life he became acquaintanced with the eminent intellectuals of Southern Durham: mathematician William Emerson, and astronomers John Bird and Thomas Wright.